California

 The one-block stretch of 18th Street between Dolores and Guerrero probably features more culinary firepower than my entire L.A. neighborhood.
 Tartine Bakery anchors the eastern end.
 Delfina, Delfina Pizzeria and Bi-Rite grocery occupy the middle.
 Our reason for visiting the block: Bi-Rite Creamery, which was a 2006 offshoot of Sam Mogannam’s grocery.
 They source milk, cream and eggs from Straus Family Creamery near Pt.
 Reyes, meaning their core ingredients can’t get much better.

-The 20-bin display case featured plenty of enticing flavors, including chocolate coconut, roasted banana and balsamic strawberry.
+The 20-bin display case featured enticing flavors like chocolate coconut, roasted banana and balsamic strawberry.

 My cup cradled scoops of brown butter pecan and oatmeal stout ice creams.
 Bi-Rite sourced Stout of Circumstance from nearby Magnolia brewpub to create the addictive roasted malt flavor.

-Creme fraiche is a good test of an ice cream, since the focus is on the cream.
-Bi-Rite’s version was nice and tangy, but it wasn’t as impressive as the adjacent scoop of honey lavender, which was floral and intensely flavored.
-In general, all the flavors at Bi-Rite were vivid and distinct.
+Crème fraîche is a good test for ice cream, since the focus is on the cream.
+Bi-Rite’s version was nice and tangy, but it wasn’t as impressive as the adjacent honey lavender scoop, which was floral and intensely flavored.
+In general, Bi-Rite’s flavors were vivid and distinct.

 Bi-Rite Creamery’s signature flavor is salted caramel, for good reason.
 The creamy combination is just classic.
 They also produce a good coffee toffee ice cream, using beans from nearby Ritual Coffee Roasters, San Francisco’s best coffeehouse.
 Unfortunately, there was no indication of which Ritual coffee Bi-Rite used.
 Ritual, like a lot of the top coffee roasters, source a steady rotation of seasonal single-origin beans.
 It would be fun to know which bean came into play.

-We also scored a dark chocolate cookie that was straight from the oven, studded with bacon and only 75 cents.
+We also scored a dark chocolate cookie straight from the oven, studded with bacon and only 75 cents.
 The hot, rich cookie was awesome with ice cream.

 Bi-Rite produced my favorite San Francisco ice cream (so far).
 Of course, at the time of our visit, I still hadn’t been to Humphry Slocombe, which has more experimental flavors, so I wasn’t ready to crown Bi-Rite just yet.